 A Norwegian-born adventurer who conquered both poles by air, flying Amundsen to glory and surviving a crash in the frozen Antarctic.

-Bernt Balchen was a man of ice and air, a pilot whose nerve and navigational genius opened the planet's most hostile frontiers.
-Born in Norway, he cut his teeth as a mechanic and pilot for legendary explorer Roald Amundsen.
-His cool skill was proven in 1925, helping save Amundsen's team after a crash landing near the North Pole.
-But his defining moment came in 1929 as the pilot of the Floyd Bennett, the aircraft that carried Admiral Richard E. Byrd on the first flight over the South Pole.
-Balchen was the one who actually flew the plane, calculating the risky ascent over the Transantarctic Mountains to secure their place in history.
-When World War II erupted, he offered his unparalleled Arctic expertise to the Allies, running perilous supply flights from Greenland and later commanding Allied air forces in Scandinavia.
-Balchen's life was a series of firsts and rescues, a blend of technical mastery and raw courage that made him a foundational figure in both polar aviation and military operations in the frozen north.
+Bernt Balchen piloted the Floyd Bennett on the first flight over the South Pole in 1929, carrying Admiral Richard E. Byrd.
+Born in Norway, he cut his teeth as a mechanic and pilot for explorer Roald Amundsen.
+He helped save Amundsen's team after a crash landing near the North Pole in 1925.
+During World War II, he offered his Arctic expertise to the Allies, running perilous supply flights from Greenland and later commanding Allied air forces in Scandinavia.
+Balchen's life blended technical mastery and raw courage, making him a foundational figure in polar aviation and military operations in the frozen north.

 1883–1900